QPThree/city-explorer/README.md

 ## Features and Implimentation

+Feature 1: Repo and API Keys

+Estimate of time needed to complete: 30min

+Start time: 9:40pm 27JUL2021

+Finish time: 9:55pm 27JUL2021

+Actual time needed to complete: 15min

+---
-Feature 1: Enter name of location and see exact latitude and longitude data
+Feature 2: Enter name of location and see exact latitude and longitude data

 Estimate of time needed to complete: 120 min